Ashley Farquharson

-Ashley Farquharson (born March 16, 1999) is an American luger who represented the United States at the 2022 Winter Olympics.
+Ashley Farquharson (born March 16, 1999) is an American luger who represented the United States at two Winter Olympics (2022, 2026).
+At the 2026 Winter Olympics, she won a bronze medal in women's singles.

 Career

 Farquharson won a silver medal at the 2021 America-Pacific Luge Championship in the singles luge and a silver medal in the team relay at the 2021–22 Luge World Cup.

 She represented the United States at the 2022 Winter Olympics in the women's singles luge event and finished in 12th place.

+She also represented the United States at the 2026 Winter Olympics in the women's singles luge event, where she won a bronze medal, becoming the second American woman and the first in 12 years to win an Olympic medal in luge.